ABDUL-LAH-ai/Uber-Sales-Analytics/README.md

 ## Business Insights

-1. What is the patternof the customer's bookings?
+1. What is the pattern of the customer's bookings?
 ![Dist_Booking_Status](Dist_Booking_Status.png)